Bishop Visitor Logo

 Many fall leaf peepers read the fall color blog posts published on our website and find the area’s best color locations after reading them.
 These posts will enhance your experience greatly.

-Most importantly, we recommend you monitor the progression of fall colors from the beginning by September on the many websites that provide updated reports for our area.
+Most importantly, we recommend you monitor the progression of fall colors from the beginning of September on the many websites that provide updated reports for our area.
 Then when color looks good at locations you desire to visit, drive up to the area immediately before the color ends.
-Experienced fall foliage guests follow californiafallcolor.com, our current color report below and Mono County fall color guide, all of which give you real time fall colors information so you can come up when the colors are best.
+Experienced fall foliage guests follow californiafallcolor.com, our current color report below, and Mono County fall color guide, all of which give you real time fall colors information so you can come up when the colors are best.

-We recommend you stop at our chamber office when you come to town to pick up a complimentary fall color guide in print and treasure map.
+We recommend you stop at the Bishop Visitor Center when you come to town to pick up a complimentary fall color guide in print and treasure map.
 It can save you some time since we attempt to keep up with fall colors as they change.
 We are located at 690 N. Main, in the A-frame building across from Carl’s Junior Drive In.
 When you are here, take a few minutes to look at an awesome new book entitled California Fall Color.
 We have read it and it is outstanding!
 It guides you to the fall color locations along Highway 395, Yosemite, and around South Lake Tahoe.
 Fall color enthusiasts love this book.
 We have a display copy available for guests to review.

 Click on each toggle bar below for details on what, where, how, why and more.